 Speaker background

-George Hatzithavoris was born in a farming family in the town of Velvendo in Kozani, Greece in 1943.
+George Hatzithavoris was born into a farming family in the town of Velvendo in Kozani, Greece in 1943.
 After completing his compulsory military service at the age of 20, he travelled to Australia on the Patris, arriving in 1968.
 His first job was as a concreter for a pool company and then worked in different small food businesses, before buying his own.
 He met his wife Patricia in 1972, and the two lived in shared accommodation in Paddington until they bought their house in Willoughby.
 They had two children, Sophia and Kosta.
 In 1986, the family moved to Greece, but after a few months, realised life in Australia was more favourable.

 Interview summary